ZaakirHussain5/amazon_dispute_case_management/readme.md

 - **Return Data Input**: Input Amazon return details such as order ID, return reason, and return tracking information.
 - **Dispute Case Management**: Users can create and track dispute cases with links to return details, status updates, and resolution tracking.
 Dispute cases are created through a modal and updated dynamically using HTMX.
 - **Dynamic Updates**: The application uses HTMX for asynchronous updates, making the user interface responsive and eliminating full page reloads.

 ## Project Architecture

 The application is divided into several key components:
 - **Backend**: Built with Django, handling orders, returns, and disputes data management.
 - **Frontend**: Integrated with HTMX for smooth asynchronous content loading and Tailwind CSS for UI styling.
 - **Database**: PostgreSQL is used to store orders, returns, and dispute data.
-- **Auto Data Population**: A migration script is written to Auto populate Orders, Returns and Disputes data.
+- **Auto Data Population**: A migration script is written to auto-populate orders, returns, and dispute data.
 - **Containerization**: The entire application is containerized using Docker for easy deployment.

 ## Getting Started

 ### Prerequisites

 Ensure you have the following installed on your system:
 - Docker
 - Docker Compose